mdaryalal/StochasticRWA/README.md

 # StochasticRWA
-Data files for the paper "Stochastic RWA and lightpath rerouting in WDM networks".
+Data files for the paper "Stochastic RWA and lightpath rerouting in WDM networks" by Daryalal and Bodur.
 Detailed description of the data files is given in the DataFormat.pdf file.